SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 ==========

 SECoP defines a very flexible data typing system.
-Data types are used to describe the possible values of parameters and how they are serialised.
+Data types are used to describe the possible values of parameters and how they are serialized.
 They may also impose restrictions on the useable values or amount of data.
 Like the integer or fractional data types SECoP defines.
 Also an Enum is defined for convenience of not having to remember the meaning of values from a reduced set.